 Prof. Julia Newton, Tracey Collins and Victoria Strassheim

-This study is being supported by funding from the Sophie Miles Bequest and from ME North East (Charity number 1147821).
+This study is being supported by funding from the Sophie Miles Bequest, ME Support Northern Ireland (charity number NIC104006) and ME North East (charity number 1147821).

 Background and aim